 In addition to the music lessons that form part of the weekly curriculum, the children have a choir lesson that is mixed across the Year groups.
 The Junior Choir features children from Kindergarten to Year 2 and the Senior Choir from Years 3 to 6.
 The children also have the opportunity to enjoy a range of musical opportunities on a daily, weekly and termly basis.

 We are proud of our musical tradition at Oakhyrst and the standard and scope of the music played by many of our pupils.
 We offer a wide range of peripatetic music lessons with many of the children playing at least one musical instrument.
-These currently include instruction on: violin, piano, clarinet, guitar, trumpet, cornet, saxophone, trombone, cello and flute.
+These currently include instruction on: violin, piano, clarinet, guitar, trumpet, cornet, saxophone, trombone, cello flute and singing.
 The children are encouraged to sit The Royal Associated Board of Music and Guild Hall examinations and by the time they leave Oakhyrst they have normally attained high grades on their chosen instrument(s).

 We offer a wide variety of sports, both team and individual, for all of the children as part of the curriculum and club activities.
 All our sport is based on site.